GeorgeTheSlayer/HollandSersen.com/content/tutorials/DaisyTutorial-Part1.md

 		1. The osc object creates a sine wave.
 		2. The [sine][Sine] wave is played through the **left** speaker.
 		3. The [sine][Sine] wave is played through the **right** speaker.
-Now that we understand the code let's edit the code.
+Now that we understand the code lets edit the code.

 # Editing the Code:
 Now we will change the code to fit out needs.
 We need to change the pitch (known as [frequency][Frequency]) of the synth and the amplitude